lkerr/groundfish-MSE/documentation/econ_module.md

 * **runEcon_module.R :**  is a *working* economic module.
 The last part is kinda janky, but closes the bio$\rightarrow$ econ $\rightarrow$ bio loop.
 This used to be in the scratch folder with a different name.

-* **runEcon_moduleonly.R :**  is a *working* economic module.
-It leaves out the biological parts loop part and should be used for doing simulations of the economic model.

 * **setupYearIndexing.R:** sets up a small data.table that keeps track of year indices.

-* **setupYearIndexing_Econ.R:** sets up a small data.table that keeps track of year indices.
-Specific for economic simulations.

 * **withinYearAdmin.R:** Operates on that datatable every year.

-* **runSim_Econonly.R :**  is a modified version of runSim.R that only does the economic simulations.

 * **loadsetRNG.R :**  code to load/reset the RNG state based on a list.